DFE-Digital/teacher-cpd-design-history/app/posts/register-for-an-npq/2024-11-26-npq-becoming-standalone.md

 * gave us clear feedback about what worked
 * output a list of things that didn't migrate cleanly and had to be investigated further

-In early November 2024 we hit a 100% success rate across all entities 🎉
+In early November 2024 we hit a 100% success rate across all entities. 🎉

 ![A GOV.UK styled dashboard showing a list of table names with a 100% migration success rate](/register-for-an-npq/2024-11-26-npq-becoming-standalone/migration-stats.png)